Linji Temple: Song and Jin dynasties

 From 1125 to 1234, a protracted war between the two countries of the Song Empire (960–1276) and Jin Empire (1115–1234).
 Linji Temple was completely destroyed with only the stupa remaining.
 In 1183, namely the 23rd year of Dading period in the Jin dynasty, Emperor Shizong ordered local government to restore Lingji Temple with Liao and Jin dynasties architectural style.

 Yuan dynasty

 In the Yuan dynasty (1271–1368), abbot Haiyun (海云) repaired and renovated the temple.
 Zhao Mengfu, the prominent calligrapher at that time, wrote a tablet inscription for the temple.

 Ming dynasty

 In 1521, namely the 12th year of Zhengde period in the Ming dynasty (1368–1644), monks repaired the temple.
-At that time, the existing main buildings include the Shanmen, Mahavira Hall, Hall of Guru, Chengling Stupa and monk's dormitory.
+At that time, the existing main buildings include the Shanmen, Mahavira Hall, Zushi Dian, Chengling Stupa and monk's dormitory.
 In the late Ming and early Qing dynasties, the temple was devastated by flames of war.